12:01 AM – AVALIN Hollywood Nightclub, Hollywood, California, America

 His hair, somewhere between midnight and charcoal, was parted loosely in the middle, falling just past his brow.
 It carried an air of effortless cool, with a hint of rebellion—a modern ruffian, a man who whispered adventure and danger.
 His height was a solid six feet, and his build was lean yet well-defined.

-His face was undeniably handsome; his appearance wasn't drastically different from his past self—just a little more refined, a little more captivating.
+His face was undeniably handsome, and his appearance wasn't drastically different from his past self—just a little more refined, a little more captivating.
 Well, maybe more than a little, but overall, one could still see the shadow of his previous self.

 A sudden thought struck him, and he hurriedly checked his pants.
 Seeing that everything was still intact—and his "little brother" was okay—he let out a sigh of relief.

 After one last look at his reflection, he returned to bed and began sorting through the information in his mind.
-His thoughts were still hazy, and he couldn't remember things too clearly.
+His memories were still hazy, and he couldn't remember things too clearly.

 As he was deep in thought, his phone suddenly rang.